 Central filing of your trademark under the Madrid Protocol offers many advantages: you do not need to file separate trademark applications in many countries, drafted in different languages, pay fees in different currencies, hire the services of local representatives and follow different procedures in each of those countries.
-Instead, you can file a single international application at DGIP, in a single language (English), pay fees in a single currency (Swiss francs) and your application will have effects in every Madrid Union member of interest to you.
+Instead, you can file a single international application at IPOPHL, in a single language (English), pay fees in a single currency (Swiss francs) and your application will have effects in every Madrid Union member of interest to you.
 The procedure is very simple, user-friendly, expeditious and cost-effective.
 You make savings in translation costs and various types of fees (local representatives, currency exchanges).
 The strict time limits imposed on Madrid Union members to decide on the recognition of local rights, based on your international registration (IR), contribute to speed up protection procedures considerably.

-The benefits of central management are even more important than those of central filing: once your IR has been obtained, you will need to monitor and manage just one renewal date and procedure in one place (WIPO), instead of many different dates and procedures at separate TM offices; you will always be able to extend protection of your mark to new markets very easily (through subsequent designations); and you will be able to make changes to your trademark registration (such as assignment of rights, change of name or address of holder or representative, limitations, renunciations) recorded in one single place (the International Register maintained by WIPO) at a very low cost.
+The benefits of central management are more important than those of central filing: once you obtain your IR, you will need to monitor just one renewal date and file the renewal in one office (WIPO), instead of monitoring different renewal dates and filing at separate TM offices; you will be able to extend the protection of your mark to new markets easily (through subsequent designations); and you can make changes to your trademark registration (such as the assignments of rights, changes of name or address of holder or representative, limitations, renunciations) recorded in one place (the International Register maintained by WIPO) at a reasonable cost.